REENTRY Beginning the Journey Home

 The following community friends have helped our program tremendously by providing employment and training:

 - Home Depot

 - Nationwide Maintenance

 - National Food Bank

 Training We Provide

-Ready Set Work! is a 20 hour course designed to prepare the ex-offender to find and keep employment by teaching job readiness skills and assisting with the employment search.
-Participants receive assistance with resumes, developing interview skills and finding full or part time employment.
+Ready Set Work!
+A 20 hour course designed to teach job readiness skills required to find and keep employment, as well as assisting with the employment search.
+Participants also receive assistance with creating resumes and developing interview skills.

-Moral Reconation Therapy: is a program for those who may not feel ready for the Thinking for a Change program.
-MRT (trademark) is a systematic treatment strategy that seeks to decrease recidivism among juvenile and adult criminal offenders by increasing moral reasoning.
+MRT seeks to decrease recidivism among juvenile and adult criminal offenders by increasing moral reasoning.
 Its cognitive-behavioral approach combines elements from a variety of psychological traditions to progressively address ego and positively impact social moral behavioral growth.